General election: which party has the best policies for you?

 Sign up

-We look at which parties are vying for voters of different ages and demographics.
+But which party will win your vote in tomorrow’s general election?
+We look at who has the best policies for voters of different ages and demographics.

 Which party is offering the most to pensioners?

-Pensioners typically turn out in force at the ballot box, so it is unsurprising that all major parties have been vying for their fair share of the grey vote in recent weeks.
+Pensioners typically turn out in force at the ballot box, so it is unsurprising that all major parties have been vying for their fair share of the pensioner vote in recent weeks.

 Labour, the Conservatives and the Liberal Democrats have all promised to maintain the triple lock, if they win the upcoming general election.
 This increases the state pension each year in line with inflation, average earnings or 2.5% – whichever measure is highest.

-Arguably, the Conservatives have gone the furthest with their ‘triple lock plus’ policy.
-This would unfreeze the personal allowance for pensioners, meaning they would never have to pay income tax on their state pension, the party has said.
+Arguably, the Conservatives have gone the furthest with their ‘triple lock plus’ policy, which promises to unfreeze the personal allowance for pensioners.

-However, critics of the policy point out that the state pension is already expensive enough as it is.
-They also argue that the triple lock plus promotes intergenerational unfairness at a time when workers continue to face a higher tax bill thanks to fiscal drag.
+Critics of the policy point out that the state pension is already expensive enough as it is.
+They also argue that the ‘triple lock plus’ promotes intergenerational unfairness at a time when workers continue to face a higher tax bill thanks to fiscal drag.

-Perhaps those leaning more towards a Labour vote are concerned that Sunak’s plans to cut National Insurance could put the state pension at risk – an accusation Starmer’s party has levelled at the Conservatives in recent weeks.
+Perhaps those leaning more towards a Labour vote are concerned that Sunak’s plans to cut National Insurance could put the state pension at risk – an accusation Starmer’s party has levelled at the Conservatives in the past.

 In terms of the other parties, the Greens have said they would move away from the triple lock to a double-lock system.
 Meanwhile, Reform UK’s manifesto makes no mention of the triple lock.